wiwaszko-intel/scenescape/mapping/docs/user-guide/How-to-build-source.md

 ## Overview

-The SceneScape mapping service supports build-time selection of the underlying 3D reconstruction model: **MapAnything** or **VGGT**.
+The Intel® SceneScape mapping service supports build-time selection of the underlying 3D reconstruction model: **MapAnything** or **VGGT**.
 This approach ensures only the chosen model and its dependencies are included, minimizing image size and avoiding dependency conflicts.

 Each build produces a container image with a single model.
 The API and runtime are identical, but the model is fixed at build time.